 On April 29th, 1996 Australia experienced the worst massacre in the country’s history.
 Port Arthur left 35 killed, 25 injured and a country reeling.
-Following the spree the Prime Minister at the time introduced strict gun control laws restricting the private ownership of guns and never again has Australia had a mass shooting.
+Following the spree, the prime minister at the time introduced strict gun control laws restricting the private ownership of guns.
+Never again has Australia had a mass shooting.

 In 1996, I was a 1.